The Team

 Ilse Fernandez (Producer/Director) is a Colombian-born U.S. immigrant, documentary filmmaker and docu-series showrunner with over 20 years of experience.
 She has produced and directed over 200 hours of nonfiction and long-form documentaries for ABC, NBC, Vice, MTV, Netflix, Discovery, A&E, National Geographic and The History Channel.
 Ilse began tackling pressing social issues via documentary as a director and story producer on five seasons of A&E’s “Intervention” series, including the 2009 Emmy Award-winning season.
 Her “Rachel” episode, about a homeless 21-year old heroin addict, was nominated for both an Emmy and Producers Guild Award.
 As a showrunner on Viceland’s cutting-edge eight-part documentary series “Cyberwar,” she explored geopolitical-digital conflicts, from NSA whistleblowers to Anonymous hackers.
 On Spotify’s “Music Happens Here” documentary series, she served as both director and showrunner finding innovative stylistic ways to bring different music genres to life from Pink Floyd to A$AP Mob.
 The series won three Clio awards.
 In 2018, she founded Viva Vida Productions, dedicated exclusively to creating non-fiction films and content.
 She is a 2021 Logan Non-Fiction Fellow, 2019 SFFilm/Catapult Documentary Fellow, and recipient of both the 2019 LPB Current Issues Fund and 2020 LPB Public Media Content Fund grants.
 “Exodus Stories” is her first feature documentary.

-Michele Farinola (Executive Producer) is an award-winning producer who has been working in documentary features and television for over twenty years.
-She recently produced LINDA RONSTADT: THE SOUND OF MY VOICE, the 2020 Grammy® winner for Best Music Film, the 2019 Critic’s Choice winner for Best Music Documentary and 2020 Emmy® nominee for Outstanding Arts & Culture Documentary.
-The film premiered at the 2019 Tribeca Film Festival and was released theatrically by Greenwich Entertainment, becoming one of the highest- grossing documentaries of the year and broadcast on CNN, where it was one of highest-rated documentaries.
-Michele also produced the critically-acclaimed DAVID CROSBY: REMEMBER MY NAME in conjunction with Cameron Crowe’s Vinyl Films and BMG.
-Acquired by Sony Pictures Classics at the 2019 Sundance Film Festival, the documentary was a 2020 Grammy® nominee for Best Music Film.
+Michele Farinola (Producer) is an award-winning producer who has been working in documentary features and television for over 20 years.
+She recently produced “Linda Ronstadt: The Sound Of My Voice”, the 2020 Grammy® winner for Best Music Film, the 2019 Critic’s Choice winner for Best Music Documentary and 2020 Emmy® nominee for Outstanding Arts & Culture Documentary.
+The film premiered at the 2019 Tribeca Film Festival and was released theatrically by Greenwich Entertainment, becoming one of the highest-grossing documentaries of the year and broadcast on CNN, where it was one of highest-rated documentaries.
+Michele also produced the critically-acclaimed “David Crosby: Remember My Name” in conjunction with Cameron Crowe’s Vinyl Films and BMG.
+Premiering at the 2019 Sundance Film Festival, the documentary was a 2020 Grammy® nominee for Best Music Film.

-Heading production, development and operations for PCH Films, Michele has executive produced a half-dozen other film projects over the past five years, before starting her own company, Pearl Moon Films in 2020.
-She previously served as Co-Head of Documentary Features at Spitfire Pictures, a unit of Exclusive Media, where she was an executive producer of the Academy Award®-winning documentary UNDEFEATED, released by the Weinstein Company, and the 2012 Grammy® Award-winning documentary FOO FIGHTERS: BACK AND FORTH.
-Michele was the executive in charge of production for HBO’s 2012 multi-Emmy®-winning documentary GEORGE HARRISON: LIVING IN THE MATERIAL WORLD, directed by Martin Scorsese, as well as THE LAST PLAY AT SHEA, re-leased by Lionsgate and Showtime.
-Her entertainment career began at Paramount Pictures and 20th Century Fox, where she worked for a studio chairman.
-Michele eventually segued into producing and directing dozens of high-profile, award- winning cable documentary series and specials for AMC, A&E, USA Network, SciFi Channel, Starz, and Animal Planet, under the Fox Television Studios banner.
+Heading production, development and operations for PCH Films, Michele has executive produced a half-dozen other film projects there.
+She previously served as Co-Head of Documentary Features at Spitfire Pictures, where she was an executive producer of the Academy Award®-winning documentary “Undefeated”, and the 2012 Grammy® Award-winning documentary “Foo Fighters: Back And Forth.”
+Michele was the executive in charge of production for HBO’s 2012 multi-Emmy®-winning documentary “George Harrison: Living In The Material World'', directed by Martin Scorsese.

 Alejandro Guzmán Montemayor (Director of Photography) is a cinematographer born and raised on the Mexico.
 Notable productions he's worked include, "Here Comes The Devil", "Against the Sun", "Dogma", "Tijuana" and most relevantly Ai Weiwei’s “Human Flow”.